r7kamura/kamo.js/README.md

 a.publish(2);
 a.publish(3);
 ```
+Creates a new Stream that filters messages by given function.
 ### #filter(function (Any) -> Boolean) -> Stream
 Creates a new Stream that filters messages by given function.